 Before you start: Ensure all evidence meets the following requirements:

 Important: If you miss the deadline or choose not to submit documents, the Chargeback is accepted and closed.
-The Card Scheme returns the money to the customer.
+The Card Scheme returns the money to the cardholder.

 Why is my Chargeback amount different from the original Payment?